SwaroopGiri/AWS-SAP-C02-Notes/README.md

 ## Lambda Functions

 There are two types of concurrency available for lambda function:
 * Reserved concurrency – Reserved concurrency creates a pool of requests that can only be used by its function, and also prevents its function from using unreserved concurrency.
 * Provisioned concurrency – Provisioned concurrency initializes a requested number of execution environments so that they are prepared to respond to your function’s invocations.

 These can help limit the number of concurrently invoked lambda functions thus avoiding overwhelmed consumer

-SCPs don't grant any permissions, they are only used to restrict access.
-Use IAM Policies/Permissions to grant access.

-Storage Gateway-Cached volumes can support volumes of 1,024TB in size, whereas Gateway-stored volume supports volumes of 512 TB size.

-Server-side encryption with Amazon S3-managed encryption keys (SSE-S3) uses strong multi-factor encryption.
-Amazon S3 encrypts each object with a unique key.
-As an additional safeguard, it encrypts the key itself with a master key that it rotates regularly.
-Amazon S3 server-side encryption uses one of the strongest block ciphers available, 256-bit Advanced Encryption Standard (AES-256), to encrypt your data.

-The signed cookies feature is primarily used if you want to provide access to multiple restricted files

-NACLs cannot filter requests based on URLs.
-A security group cannot filter requests based on URLs.
-You can use a forward web proxy server in your VPC and manage outbound access using URL-based rules.
-Default routes are also removed.
+## Disaster Recovery

-Backup and restore (RPO in hours, RTO in 24 hours or less) Pilot light (RPO in minutes, RTO in hours)
+* Backup and restore (RPO in hours, RTO in 24 hours or less)
+* Pilot light (RPO in minutes, RTO in hours)
-Warm standby (RPO in seconds, RTO in minutes) Multi-region (multi-site) active-active (RPO near zero, RTO potentially zero)
+* Warm standby (RPO in seconds, RTO in minutes)
+* Multi-region (multi-site) active-active (RPO near zero, RTO potentially zero)

-Usually, mobile applications do not have complicated table relationships hence, it is recommended to use a NoSQL database like DynamoDB

-You can’t directly configure a bucket ACL to allow access from Amazon CloudFront only.
-You will need an origin access identity (OAI) for this setup.
-Create a special CloudFront user called an origin access identity (OAI) and associate it with your distribution.
-Configure the S3 bucket policy to only access from the OAI.
+## AWS X-Ray

-AWS X-Ray is used to debug production and distributed applications such as those built using a microservices architecture.
+AWS X-Ray is used to debug production and distributed applications such as those built using a microservices architecture

-Although CloudFront supports content uploads via POST, PUT, and other HTTP Methods, there is a limited connection timeout to the origin (60 seconds).
-If uploads take several minutes, the connection might get terminated.
-If you want to optimize performance when uploading large files to Amazon S3, it is recommended to use Amazon S3 Transfer Acceleration which can provide fast and secure transfers over long distances.

-Elastic Network Interface can provide multiple IP address to instance.

-When automatic failover occurs in Multi-AZ database, The CNAME record for your DB instance will be altered to point to the newly promoted standby

-Running docker based containers on fargate is more expensive than serverless lambda functions

-AWS::RDS::DBCluster has default delete policy of "Snapshot"

-Cloudformation custom resource is created whenever you need to do something which is not supported by cloudformation.
-Custom Resource invokes lambda function in back end and that function can do jobs not supported by cloudformation.

-If cloudformation resources are changed after they're deployed, we call it drift.
-Cloudformation Drift is used to check if resources have drifted Cloudformation can import resource and you don't need to recreate resource from cloudformation stack for it.
+## AWS Cloud Development Kit (CDK)

 AWS Cloud Development Kit (CDK) lets you to define your cloud infrastructure using familiar languages like JavaScript, Python, Java, etc
 The code is later compiled into CloudFormation Template (JSON/YAML)

+## Cloudmap

 Cloudmap is fully managed resource discovery service.
 Creates a map of backend services that your applications depend on.
 You register your application components, their locations, attributes and health status with AWS Cloud map and cloud map maps frontend with backend.
 Due to cloud map, New version application deployments don't require code changes

-Storage Gateway Hardware Appliance can be used when on prem virtualization is not possible.
-Buy it from amazon.com and set it up in your infrastructure.
-Storage Gateway does not directly work with glacier or glacier deep archive.
-Lifecycle policies can be setup on the bucket instead.

-S3 can be used as a file system by using file gateway appliance in VPC and attaching it to EC2.
-The same gateway appliance can also be used as a read-only replica.

-Snow Family Improving Performance
-	perform multiple write operations at one time - from multiple terminals Transfer small files in batches - zip up small files till at least 1 MB to increase transfer speed Don't perform other operations on files during transfer Reduce local network use
-	Eliminate unnecessary hops - direct connection preferred Typical data transfer rate is between 25 MB/s and 40 MB/s.
-Use Amazon S3 Adapter for Snowball for faster speeds, between 250 MB/s and 400 MB/s

-DMS can use Snowball Edge and S3 to speed up migration
-	Use AWS Schema Conversion Tool to extract data locally and move it to edge device Ship the device back to AWS
-	Edge device automatically loads its data into S3 bucket DMS can use S3 as a source to build a database
+## AWS Cloud Adoption Readiness Tool (CART)

 AWS Cloud Adoption Readiness Tool (CART) asks questions across six perspectives and generates a custom report of your level of migration readiness.
 Transforms idea of moving to cloud into a detailed plan that follows AWS best practices.

+## AWS Fault Injection Simulator (FIS)

 AWS Fault Injection Simulator (FIS) is a fully managed service for running fault injection experiments on aws workloads.
 Chaos Engineering - Stressing an application by creating disruptive events (Sudden increase in CPU or memory) to test functioning under load

 Generate prebuilt templates to generate desired disruptions

+## AWS Migration Evaluator

 AWS Migration Evaluator helps you build a data-driven business case for migration to AWS.
 Install agentless colector to conduct broad-based discovery.
 Takes snapshot of on-premises footprint, server dependencies, etc. Analyzes and then develops migration plan.

+## AWS Backup

-AWS Backup supports cross-region backups and cross account Supports Storage Gateway (Volume Gateway)
+AWS Backup supports cross-region backups and cross account

+Supports Storage Gateway (Volume Gateway)

 Supports tag based backup policies

 Transition backups to cold storage after specific period, specify backup retention period

 Backup Vault Lock to enforce Write Once Read Many state for all the backups that you store in AWS Backup Vault.
 It cannot be deleted.
 Provides additional layer of defense for backups.
 Even root user cannot delete backups in Vault Lock

-AWS Application Migration Service is same as CloudEndure Migration or Server Migration Service (SMS)
+## AWS Elastic Disaster Recovery

 AWS Elastic Disaster Recovery is used to quickly and easily recover your physical, virtual and cloud-based servers into AWS.
 It has continuous block-level replication for servers

+## Machine Learning Landscape

-Comprehend - Amazon Comprehend uses natural-language processing (NLP) to help you understand the meaning and sentiment in your text.
+Comprehend - Amazon Comprehend uses natural-language processing (NLP) to help you understand the meaning and sentiment in your text

-Kendra - Intelligent search service out of Unstructured text (e.g search something from set of PDFs) Textract - High powered OCR engine, picture to text Forecast - Analyze time-series data with other variables to deliver highly accurate forecasts Fraud Detector - Build fraud detection machine learning model which is highly customized based on your data Transcribe - real-time transcription of Audio to text (CC) (Alexa) Lex - Build conversational interfaces to understand intent and context of text.
-(Alexa) Build Chatbots Polly - Converts text to natural speech (Alexa) Rekognition - Image and video analysis to recognise objects, people, expressions, etc. Uses: Content Moderation using AI/ML, Hate Speech recognisiton, etc
+Kendra - Intelligent search service out of Unstructured text (e.g search something from set of PDFs)

+Textract - High powered OCR engine, picture to text

+Forecast - Analyze time-series data with other variables to deliver highly accurate forecasts

+Fraud Detector - Build fraud detection machine learning model which is highly customized based on your data

+Transcribe - real-time transcription of Audio to text (CC) (Alexa)

+Lex - Build conversational interfaces to understand intent and context of text.
+(Alexa) Build Chatbots

+Polly - Converts text to natural speech (Alexa)

+Rekognition - Image and video analysis to recognise objects, people, expressions, etc. Uses: Content Moderation using AI/ML, Hate Speech recognisiton, etc

 SageMaker - Manage Labeling jobs for training Datasets using active learning and human labeling.
 Has Jupyter Notebook.
 Train and Tune Models.
-Package and deploy your machine learning models at scale.
+Package and deploy your machine learning models at scale

 Sagemaker NEO - Optimized Architecture Binary.
-Optimizes machine learning models to run on different CPU Architecture Translate - use deep learning to translate languages Personalize - Recommendation engine as a service based on demographic and behavioral data
+Optimizes machine learning models to run on different CPU Architecture

+Translate - use deep learning to translate languages

+Personalize - Recommendation engine as a service based on demographic and behavioral data

+## Amazon CodeGuru

 Amazon CodeGuru is an ML-Powered service for automated code reviews and application performance recommendations
-	CodeGuru Reviewer: Automated code reviews, security vulnerabilities, hard to find bugs, etc. Supports Java and Python CodeGuru Profiler: Recommendations about application performance, helps understand runtime behavior of your application
+* CodeGuru Reviewer: Automated code reviews, security vulnerabilities, hard to find bugs, etc. Supports Java and Python
+* CodeGuru Profiler: Recommendations about application performance, helps understand runtime behavior of your application

+## Kinesis Video Streams

-Kinesis Video Streams: One video stream per device. source eg Cameras, smartphone, body camera, etc. Source are called producers, can use Kinesis Video Streams Producer Library.
+Kinesis Video Streams: One video stream per device. source eg Cameras, smartphone, body camera, etc. Source are called producers, can use Kinesis Video Streams Producer Library

 Underlying data is stored in S3 but we don't have access to it and we cannot directly output stream data to S3.
-Need to build custom solution for it.
+Need to build custom solution for it

 Consumed by EC2 instances for realtime analysis.
-Can leverage Kinesis Video Stream Parser Library to read streams.
+Can leverage Kinesis Video Stream Parser Library to read streams

 Can have integration with Rekognition to extract metadata from video streams and send it to kinesis data streams

+## AWS Device Farm

 AWS Device Farm is application testing service for mobile and web applications.
 Test applications across real browsers and real mobile devices and are fully automated using framework.
 Automatically generates videos and logs for analysis.
 Can also remote into devices for debugging.

+## Cross-Origin Resource Sharing (CORS)

 CORS is a browser based security which lets browser use headers for cross origin API calls.
 CORS is used in places where API calls are made and not where browser pages are hosted

-Response code 429 is Quota Exceeded Error which means that client has done too many requests and has been throttled.
-This can be fixed by increasing transactions per second metric in API gateway to increase throttle limits.
-API Gateway requests time out after 29 seconds which can lead to 504 error (Integration Failure)
+## AWS Service Quotas

 AWS Service Quotas can be used to notify about resource utilization

-Kinesis Data Streams will throw throughput exception if messages exceed limit of 1MB/s per shard

-VPC Endpoint allows you to access an aws service privately within same VPC but it does not allow cross region access

-ECR can have cross region replication similar to S3

-Default cloudfront SSL certificate only works for (*.cloudfront.net) domains.
-ACM is preferred for custom domains

-PowerUserAccess if you have users who perform application development tasks.
-This policy will enable them to create and configure resources and services that support AWS aware application development. grants IAM permissions to create a service-linked role It also grants Organizations permissions to view information about the user’s organization, including the master account email and organization limitations.

-Rolling with additional batch is only applicable in Elastic Beanstalk Rolling Splits the instances into batches and deploys to one batch at a time.
-Rolling with additional batch Splits the deployments into batches but for the first batch creates new EC2 instances instead of deploying on the existing EC2 instances.
-Immutable environment updates ensure that configuration changes that require replacing instances are applied efficiently and safely
-Canary deployments are preferred for lambda

-Traffic Mirroring is an Amazon VPC feature that you can use to copy network traffic from an elastic network interface of Amazon EC2 instances.
-You can then send the traffic to out-of-band security and monitoring appliances

-Redshift cluster snapshots can be easily copied by enabline cross-region snapshots Set up a snapshot copy grant for a master key in the destination region if snapshots are encrypted by KMS
+## Tag Editor

 Tag Editor allows bulk tagging to easily tag your AWS resources

-SQS can also be used to decouple application layer and RDS layer and store database writes.
-Lambda Function can then be implemented to pull from SQS and write to DB

 ## Instance meta-data and user-data locations
 	http://169.254.169.254/latest/meta-data